 It is noted that a separate report to this meeting of Council on standardising the wording of structure plans also includes land use permissibility provisions that form part of this proposed amendment.
 The standard wording report seeks only to provide clarity in the wording of some of the City's structure plans and does not address any other issues.
 However, as the Burns Beach Structure Plan report also includes the addition of design provisions which may create public interest and discussion.
-The relevant land use permissibility provisions for the Burns Beach Structure Plan have been included in both reports as report \\COJ, and is addressing all structure plans that do not include these provisions.
+The relevant land use permissibility provisions for the Burns Beach Structure Plan has also been included in Report CJ197-10/06, which addresses all structure plans that do not include these provisions.